pytorch/glow/docs/JIT.md

 module.
 The allocation is done by scanning the module and updating the memory allocator.
 After this process the allocator reports the high water mark, which is the maximum number of bytes that the network consumes.
 The allocator assigns offsets for each alloc activation within the buffer.
-Then, the JIT performs a single call to 'malloc' to allocates the heap.
-At this point each activation and each weight has a concrete address on the heap.
+This information is stored in a runtimeBundle where a single call to malloc initializes the heap for activations.

 Next, the JIT opens a new LLVM functions and prepares for code generation.
 The compiler goes over each low-level instruction and generates a sequence of